 You probably know that the vast majority of Googlers never make it past the first page of search results.
-But if your website is stuck down on the second, third, or thirteenth page of results, you may be a little perplexed about the mystery behind a well-ranking web page.
+But if your website is buried like a dead body on the second, third, or thirteenth page of results, you may be a little perplexed about the mystery behind a well-ranking web page.
 Although there isn’t a magic formula, there are certainly some guidelines that will maximize your web page’s chances of being prominently featured on Google.
 Here are some of our best tips and tricks on how to improve search engine ranking!

 Improve Your Metadata